A Functional Abstraction of Typed Invocation Contexts: Related Work

 The CPS approach gives us by default a type system where every expression is effectful, as in the original \lambdaF.
 Such a type system is however impractical, as it rejects many programs that are in fact type-safe.
 For instance, we showed that the encoding of \shifttt by \controltt/\prompttt is ill-typed if \controltt can only ever capture an impure continuation.
 It is also known that implementing the list prefix function using \shifttt/\resettt requires continuations to be \emph{answer-type polymorphic}~\cite{asai-polymorphic}, which basically means ``pure''.
 For this reason, many type systems for control operators employ a purity distinction as in the fine-grained \lambdaF~\cite{asai-polymorphic, kameyama-dynamic, materzok-subtyping}.

-\para{Selective CPS Translations} The idea of selectively CPS-translating programs has long been studied as a compilation technique for effectful languages.
+\paragraph{Selective CPS Translations and Fine-grained Type Systems} The idea of selectively CPS-translating programs based on a fine-grained type system has long been studied as a compilation technique for effectful languages.
 For example, Kim et al.~\cite{kim-assessing} use a selective CPS translation to reduce the overhead of ML exceptions.
 As a different example, Asai and Uehara~\cite{asai-selective} implement the \shifttt and \resettt operators via a selective CPS translation.
 A particularly interesting result of the latter work is that, by treating \shifttt-captured continuations as pure functions, we can significantly speed-up non-deterministic programs (such as the N-Queen puzzle).
 In the case of \controltt, the impact of pure continuations may be even more remarkable, because they not only reduce continuation parameters, but also eliminate consing and appending of trails.

-\para{Algebraic Effects and Handlers} In the past decade, algebraic effects and handlers~\cite{bauer-tutorial, plotkin-handler} have become a popular tool for handling delimited continuations.
+\paragraph{Algebraic Effects and Handlers} In the past decade, algebraic effects and handlers~\cite{bauer-tutorial, plotkin-handler} have become a popular tool for handling delimited continuations.
 A prominent feature of effect handlers is that a captured continuation is used at the delimiter site.
 This makes it unnecessary to keep track of answer types in the type system, as we can decide within a handler whether the use of a continuation is consistent with the actual context.
 The irrelevance of answer types in turn makes the connection between the type system and CPS translation looser.
 Indeed, type systems of effect handlers~\cite{bauer-effsys, kammar-handler} existed before their CPS semantics~\cite{leijen-cps, hillerstrom-cps, hillerstrom-jfp}.
 Also, type-preserving CPS translation of effect handlers is still an open problem in the community~\cite{hillerstrom-jfp}.